sebasGarcia/challenge-collecting-data/README.md

 ## Part one
 The script "url file" search for links in a list page showing all of their houses.
 The goal here was to scrape into that dynamic list and take each house's link reference.

+Wouter can be explain more.

 ## Part two
+We have to create a data scraping code which should work on each url/page of advertisement.

+Sebastián can be explain more.

 ## Used libraries:
 I think , it will be good idea to write Used libraries 's list.

+import requests
+import pandas as pd
+from bs4 import BeautifulSoup